 That’s a completely valid approach to designing sustaining innovations.

 A design team specifically tasked with improving the customer experience for an existing model would be absolutely spot-on in researching how to “help customers brush their teeth”.

 But, that’s not what Jobs Theory is describing and it is unlikely to lead you to a disruptive innovation.

 A way to describe the Job to Be Done when a person is brushing their teeth that could lead to more innovative product design is:

 “Help me brush my teeth in the morning” is limited to an existing product and solution.
 There are only so many ways to innovate on that context and only so much progress to be made.

 Again, this is not to say that the last profitable toothbrush company has been created.
-That is not what Jobs Theory is trying to say.
+That is not what Jobs Theory says.

 But, set out to design a solution around “Keep my teeth healthy”, and now you’re looking at a problem that people faced hundreds of years ago, they face today, and they will face hundreds of years from now.

-If you can find a way to help people keep their teeth healthy that is more effective, less expensive, and takes less time than brushing their teeth … well, it’s safe to say you’re on to something with a much larger upside than a slightly better toothbrush.
+If you can find a way to help people keep their teeth healthy that’s more effective, less expensive, and takes less time than brushing their teeth … well, it’s safe to say you’re on to something with a larger upside than a better toothbrush.